gataca-io/gataca-QR/readme.md

 The goal of this component is to ease the generation and presentation of QRs with Gataca Connect Sessions on any html or frontend project, to allow the integration of GATACA Connect in your own infrastructure or application.

-This component should be used with the prerequisite of having an application which can be integrated with [Gataca Connect](https://docs.gatacaid.com/connect/).
+This component should be used with the prerequisite of having an application which can be integrated with [GATACA Connect](https://gataca.atlassian.net/wiki/spaces/developers/pages/783090185/Connect+-+Authenticating+a+user+with+SSI).
 More precisely, your application will need to be able to perform the two operations against your connect server:
 1. Create sessions
 2. Consult sessions